vuxcode/pr1-project-Livraan/time-report.md

 - 2021-12-13, Worked for 1 hour and 20 minutes
 - Have been experimenting with a progress bar and haven't made any great progress.
 Have saved what I have done in comments and gonna return to look at it again.
 Not sure if I can figure this one out.

+-2021-12-14/15, Worked for 2 hours
+- I have made the progress bar work!
+With some experimenting and looking around on Google I got the help I needed to make it work as expected.